Potassium hydroxide: Niche applications

 Like sodium hydroxide, potassium hydroxide attracts numerous specialized applications, virtually all of which rely on its properties as a strong chemical base with its consequent ability to degrade many materials.
 For example, in a process commonly referred to as "chemical cremation" or "resomation", potassium hydroxide hastens the decomposition of soft tissues, both animal and human, to leave behind only the bones and other hard tissues.
 Entomologists wishing to study the fine structure of insect anatomy may use a 10% aqueous solution of KOH to apply this process.

 In chemical synthesis, the choice between the use of KOH and the use of NaOH is guided by the solubility or keeping quality of the resulting salt.

 The corrosive properties of potassium hydroxide make it a useful ingredient in agents and preparations that clean and disinfect surfaces and materials that can themselves resist corrosion by KOH.

 KOH is also used for semiconductor chip fabrication (for example anisotropic wet etching).

 Potassium hydroxide is often the main active ingredient in chemical "cuticle removers" used in manicure treatments.

 Because aggressive bases like KOH damage the cuticle of the hair shaft, potassium hydroxide is used to chemically assist the removal of hair from animal hides.
 The hides are soaked for several hours in a solution of KOH and water to prepare them for the unhairing stage of the tanning process.
 This same effect is also used to weaken human hair in preparation for shaving.
 Preshave products and some shave creams contain potassium hydroxide to force open the hair cuticle and to act as a hygroscopic agent to attract and force water into the hair shaft, causing further damage to the hair.
 In this weakened state, the hair is more easily cut by a razor blade.

 Potassium hydroxide is used to identify some species of fungi.
 A 3–5% aqueous solution of KOH is applied to the flesh of a mushroom and the researcher notes whether or not the color of the flesh changes.
 Certain species of gilled mushrooms, boletes, polypores, and lichens are identifiable based on this color-change reaction.

 Safety

-Potassium hydroxide and its solutions are severe irritants to skin and other tissue.
+Potassium hydroxide is a caustic alkali and its solutions range from irritating to skin and other tissue in low concentrations, to highly corrosive in high concentrations.
+Eyes are particularly vulnerable, and dust or mist is severely irritating to lungs and can cause pulmonary edema.
+Safety considerations are similar to those of sodium hydroxide.

+The caustic effects arise from being highly alkaline, but if potassium hydroxide is neutralised with a non-toxic acid then it becomes a non-toxic potassium salt.
+It is approved as a food additive under the code E525.